nikiizvorski/RealmAndroid/README.md

 since you will understand what will happen if you don't :) simply your observable will just push or request data while there is none.

+Pointer?

+- This project need to be changed from Rx1 to Rx2 which will not be that ard just read the forked project that i have and check the official documentation on RxJava - RxAndroid repo and you will find all you need to know.
+A lot stuff have being removed and changed.
+It is totally rewriten seems like for the better.

 What can be better and what not?

 - The Project is made like this on purpose and it is just a sample to get you started with Realm and all the other libs.